Hopewell Ceremonial Earthworks

 A Distinguished & Renowned Global List

 The Pyramids of Egypt, the Historic Sanctuary of Machu Picchu, Stonehenge; just a few of the well-known global locations that share the common distinction of being World Heritage sites.
 Could the Newark Earthworks, the Fort Ancient Earthworks & the five sites of Hopewell Culture National Historical Park in Ohio become the next property to join this elite list?
-We at Hopewell Culture National Historical Park along with our partners at the Ohio Historical Society (stewards of the Newark Earthworks and Fort Ancient) are organizing and strategizing to ensure that these remaining monumental works of the Hopewellian people make it to the renowned list of world-wide recognition and heritage.
+We at Hopewell Culture National Historical Park along with our partners at the Ohio History Connection (stewards of the Newark Earthworks and Fort Ancient) are organizing and strategizing to ensure that these remaining monumental works of the Hopewellian people make it to the renowned list of world-wide recognition and heritage.
 The five earthworks at Hopewell Culture NHP, the Newark Earthworks and the Fort Ancient Earthworks, make up the World Heritage proposal known as the Hopewell Ceremonial Earthworks.

 The Hopewell Ceremonial Earthworks & Our Partners